aulia25u/Mysql-implementation/README.md

 Learn and implement the use of the MySQL database using a website interface.

 ## Website Features:
-1.Register
+1. Register
-2.Login
+2. Login
-3.Change Password
+3. Change Password
-4.Delete Account
+4. Delete Account
-5.Recovery Account
+5. ecovery Account

 ## Members of the group :
 1. Aulia Rahman